myclasp/clasp-server/README.md

 When you are done, hit `Control+C` and `docker-compose down`

-If you get:  ERROR: Couldn't connect to Docker daemon - you might need to run `docker-machine start default`.

-`eval "$(docker-machine env default)"`
+If you get:  ERROR: Couldn't connect to Docker daemon - you might need to run `docker-machine start default`, and then `eval "$(docker-machine env default)"`

 ### Running tests